fraf0/linux-smart-enumeration/README.md

 interesting information that should help you to privesc.
 The level `2` (`./lse.sh -l2`) will just dump all the information it gathers about the system.

+In the output, lines containt a flag for indicate if you can gather more data and at which level:
+* [!]
+No more information to gather;
+* [*] More data to gather with level 1
+* [i] More data to gather with level 2

 By default it will ask you some questions: mainly the current user password (if you know it ;) so it can do some additional tests.

 ## How to use it?